Favoriser la montée de lait maternel : 10 astuces essentielles pour les jeunes mamans

 10- The importance of support for young breastfeeding mothers

-Support is crucial for new breastfeeding mothers, as it can make all the difference in breastfeeding success.
+Support plays a crucial role for new breastfeeding mothers, as it can make all the difference in breastfeeding success.
 After pregnancy, many mothers feel lost or anxious about the challenges of milk production and managing feedings.

 Having a strong support network, whether it's family, friends, or professionals like lactation consultants, is essential to overcoming moments of doubt.